Skip to Main Content University Library LibGuides

 Greenwashing

 Greenwashing is whitewashing with a green brush.
-It occurs when a company spends more time and money claiming to be green than it does implementing green business practices.
-At best, companies make green claims to sell stuff.
-At worst, it can encourage people to do the opposite of what's good for the environment.
-It also means that consumers don't know what to believe.
+It happens when a company spends more time and money claiming to be green than it does implementing green business practices.

 • Environmental claims should be specific.
 Look for specific amounts (recycled content, a certain percentage less packaging, etc.)